GrowGardens.ai

 How often should I water container plants in June?

-Yes, starting fall crops like broccoli, cabbage, and kale indoors in June gives them a head start for transplanting in late summer.
+Start seeds indoors in June for fall crops like broccoli, cabbage, and kale to transplant in late summer.

 Next steps